madebykind/craft-vue-tailwind/README.md

 This project automates a *lot* of dull manual tasks.
 If you want to understand what's going on, here's a quick rundown

-1. After composer creates the project, it runs it's `post-create-project-cmd`, which:
+1. After composer creates the project, it runs the `post-create-project-cmd` script, which:

 - sets up your .env file
 - replaces the project's composer.json with one that's specific for your project
 - cleans up some files that aren't needed
 - dumps composer's autoloader
+- runs `scripts/project/after-install` which then...
+  -

 ## How asset loading works